alexnormand/alexnormand.com/contents/blog/2012/07/switching-to-wintersmith/index.md

 Despite this, I chose Jekyll's evil twin [Hyde](https://github.com/hyde/hyde/) which looked like an elegant and cool alternative.
 At first Hyde was quite easy to use and play around with up for a newcomer like myself.
-However, one of Hyde's biggest drawback is its documentation.
+However, one of Hyde's biggest drawback was (and still is) its documentation.
 As a result finding information was quite hard, and I mainly built the first version of this site by looking at other Hyde powered sites, namely http://michealgrosner.com and http://vincent.bernat.im.